Pin trading and collecting: Etiquette

+Sporting events

+The Canada Games and the Little League World Series both feature long-standing pin trading traditions.
+The Masters has produced an annual commemorative pin for each year's tournament since at least the 1990s, which included a line of pins themed to the course's holes.

+The hats given out to selected players during the 2025 NFL draft included pins referencing each team's home city.

 Olympic Games

 The Olympic Games has a long tradition of pin trading, sometimes called the "unofficial sport" of the Games, which is open to all.
 Each year, between 5,000 and 6,000 new designs of pin are created for the games, usually by nations, teams, brand sponsors, media organizations, and the International Olympic Committee (IOC) itself.
 They are seen as a "currency of friendship", creating a barter economy, and allow athletes to bond despite speaking different languages.
 Those who engage in the hobby are often nicknamed "pinheads".

 Pins are often worn by athletes on their lanyards or accreditation badges to indicate a willingness to trade.
 Their value can range from very little to thousands of dollars, depending on their age, material, special features, and frequency.
 Smaller delegations, particularly those from Africa, may only bring a few hundred pins, causing them to be more valuable.
 Pins from countries that have recently changed their names are also subject to higher demand, as are pins from cancelled Olympic Games and those created for politicians.

 Rules of etiquette for trading have been established by the International Association of Olympic Collectors (AICO), and a US based collectors' club for the hobby, Olympin, is recognized by the IOC and had 500 members as of 2022, featuring a compendium of pins on its website.